zeeeyang/zeeeyang.github.io/_posts/2015-02-12-RNNLM-BPTT-Step-by-Step.markdown

 date: 2015-02-12 19:15:38
 categories: jekyll update
 ---
-**Recurrent Neural Network (RNN)** is known as to be able to capture longer history information compared to simple feedforward neural network language model.
+Compared to simple feedforward neural network language model, **Recurrent Neural Network (RNN)** is known as to be able to capture longer history information in sequential learning situations.
 This advantage is achieved by including a recurrent unit in the hidden layer.
 The output from the hidden layer in previous step will be the a part of input of the hidden layer in current step.
 Then history information can be encoded to the hidden layer neuron for next step computation.